softwarestrategies/account-balance-service/README.md

 - Make sure that any technical choice you are making is backed up by good reasoning.
 Why was one method, process, style, etc. used.

 - Make reasonable assumptions about the problem.
 If any extra detail is left out, just ride the wave and make assumptions.
 There are no wrong answers here.

-## Technologies Used

-- Java
-- Spring Boot, Spring Data, Spring Kafka
-- Reactive Frameworks (Spring Webflux, R2DBC)
-- Docker, Docker Compose
-- PostgreSQL
-- Kafka
-- (Integration) Testing with JUnit & TestContainers
-- Gradle
-- API Documentation with OpenAPI/Swagger

-This document is just to provide some context and some instructions, as I am not sure what may or may not be obvious.
-Hopefully this is clear enough and that I didn't leave anything key out.

 ## Initial Setup